vecnz/documents/constitution.md

 1. Allow students to have the opportunity to engage with other students in the engineering programme
 1. Participate in activities and get help from senior students if needed.
 1. To promote good fellowship amongst its members, members of other University Clubs and members of the wider community.
+1. To represent the interests of students of the Faculty of Engineering and Computer Science.

 These objects shall not be inconsistent with the Goals, Constitution and Rules of Victoria University of Wellington Students' Association and Te Ropu Tauira o te Kura Wananga o te Upoko o te Ika a Maui Incorporated (hereinafter called "the Association").